gabrielbull/php-ups-api/README.md

 <a name="tracking-class"></a>
 ## Tracking Class

-The Tracking Class allow you to track a shipment using the UPS Tracking API or Reference Number.
+The Tracking Class allow you to track a shipment using the UPS Tracking API.

 <a name="tracking-class-example"></a>
-### Example using UPS Tracking
+### Example using Tracking Number

 ```php
 $tracking = new Ups\Tracking($accessKey, $userId, $password);

 try {
 	$shipment = $tracking->track('TRACKING NUMBER');

 	foreach($shipment->Package->Activity as $activity) {
 		var_dump($activity);
 	}

 } catch (Exception $e) {
 	var_dump($e);
 }